 - In the Priority field, enter 1.

-Leave the default value in the TTL field.
+- Leave the default value in the TTL field.

-Repeat steps 1-7, entering the remaining values (MX Server address) from the table above, and setting the Priority values respectively.
+- Repeat steps 1-7, entering the remaining values (MX server address) from the table above, and setting the Priority values respectively.

-- If you need to verify your domain, repeat the steps above to add the unique MX verification record provided by the G Suite setup wizard.
+If you need to verify your domain, repeat the steps above to add the unique MX verification record provided by the G Suite Setup Wizard.
 Copy the entire record (ends in mx-verification.google.com) and paste it into the Value/Answer/Destination/Target column.
-Make sure this record's priority is set to Low or with a number of 15 or greater.
+Make sure the record's priority is set to Low or to 15 or greater.

-Skip this step if you've already verified by another method (like TXT record, HTML file, or meta tag).
-This MX record verifies your domain.
+Skip this step if you already verified by another method (such as TXT record, HTML file, or meta tag).

 Congratulations!
-Your business email for your domain has now been directed to the G Suite mail servers.
+Your business email for your domain is now directed to the G Suite mail servers.